fsmalkin/llm-doc-highlighting/docs/algorithms/reading-view.md

 ## Why a reading view exists

-- The LLM cannot “see” PDF layout reliably, and we do not want it to invent coordinates.
+- The LLM cannot "see" PDF layout reliably, and we do not want it to invent coordinates.
-- A stable, line-aware text representation keeps the model’s job narrow: *choose what text is relevant*, not *reconstruct layout*.
+- A stable, line-aware text representation keeps the model's job narrow: *choose what text is relevant*, not *reconstruct layout*.
 - Token indices make citations unambiguous and machine-checkable.

 ## Rendered format